ExpDev07/laravel-logsnag/README.md

 I create Open Source software in my spare time.
 If you wish to support me, consider buying me a coffee :).

+## Beta

+Logsnag is currently in beta mode, and you must join the waitlist in order to use it.
+However, they accept people fairly quickly.
+Join on their website here: [https://logsnag.com/](https://logsnag.com/).

 ## Requirements

 * PHP 8+